|Data collection||Death Registrations (Administrative data)|

-|How compiled||Administrative data|
+|How compiled||Administrative data processing|

 |Geographic coverage||England and Wales|

-The deaths related to drug poisoning in England and Wales statistical bulletin contains main findings and commentary on the latest years of data, with a time series of figures from 1993.
+The Deaths related to drug poisoning in England and Wales statistical bulletin contains main findings and commentary on the latest years of data, with a time series of figures from 1993.
 Annual figures are broken down by cause of death, sex, age, place of usual residence of the deceased and the substance(s) involved in the death.

 The output is compiled using a drug-related deaths database that Office for National Statistics (ONS) developed to facilitate research into deaths related to drug poisoning.
 The drug-related deaths database is extracted from the national mortality database for England and Wales.
 Deaths are included if the underlying cause of death is regarded as drug-related, according to the National Statistics definition (see Concepts and definitions section).

 ONS mortality data (including data on drug-related deaths) come from the information collected when a death is registered.
 Information about the underlying mortality data, including details on how the data are collected and coded are available in the User guide to mortality statistics.
 The majority of deaths related to drug poisoning are registered following a coroner’s inquest and the text on the coroner’s death certificate is used to code all of the substances involved in the death.